com-480-data-visualization/project-2023-xianzhi/README.md

 ### Introduction

-Our goal for the second milestone is to have a first skeleton of the website on 3D visualization of Airbnb data of New York city for the year 2019, in addition to details of the visualizations that we plan to implement.
+Our goal for the second milestone is to have a primary skeleton of our website on 3D visualization of Airbnb data of New York City for the year 2019, in addition to details of the visualizations that we plan to implement.

 ### Tools